 Although the focus of the HSE food manufacturing sector programme is on occupational lung disease and MSD, don’t imagine they will be turning a blind eye to other hazards.
 They have a “background” list of major concerns which they look out for in all workplaces.
 These include fire and explosion, legionella, pressure vessels, structural issues, construction and confined spaces.

 A health and safety management software can go a long way to helping you to prepare for HSE inspections.
-Effective Software's risk assessment module can help you to safeguard employees and be inspection-ready.
+Engage EHS' risk assessment module can help you to safeguard employees and be inspection-ready.
 If you are interested in finding out more, request a demo or contact us today.